 In some cases, the batch feed garbage disposals can be confused with the food compactors, as both of these systems need to be closed so that they can operate.
 The other similarity of these two systems is that they both are able to compact waste into manageable sizes.
 If you have small space under the sink, there is a most compact disposer you can not miss: InSinkErator Evolution Compact 3/4 HP Household Garbage Disposer

 However, the batch feed system is described as an in-sink type system that will grind up food particles before they pass into a septic system and then into water-treatment facilities.
-The difference with a compactor is that other items can be placed into the system such as cardboard, which cannot be put down disposal, and the items such as waste from food cannot be placed into a compactor, particularly if it is left for more than a day or two.
+The difference with a compactor is that other items can be placed into the system such as cardboard, which cannot be put down the disposal, and the items such as waste from food cannot be placed into a compactor, particularly if it is left for more than a day or two.

-The 4.5 stars rated batch feed disposal price under $180, check reviews below:
+The top rated batch feed disposal price under $180, check reviews below:

 The next one is InSinkErator Cover Control Plus Evolution, Featuring the CoverStart Activation, the Evolution Cover Control Plus disposer offers an extra margin of assurance by running only when the cover is on the disposer and snapped in place.
 Magnetic CoverStart activation means no wall switch is required.
 The robust, chrome-plated stopper holds back water when needed, and will only turn on the disposer when manually activated.
 This model has a top 94 sales and the price is under $250.
 Check it below: